chorankates/h4ck/hootoo/README.md

 ### universal root password

-while not easily guessable, the `root` password is triviable to obtain:
+while not easily guessable, the `root` password is trivial to obtain:

 ```
 $ telnet 10.10.10.254